kevinrue/TVTB/README.md

 ## Description

-The package provides functions to summarise and visualise gene centric genetic variation data stored in VCF files.
+The package provides functions to summarise and visualise genetic variation data stored in VCF files.
 Functionalities are also demonstrated in a Shiny web-application.

 ## Motivation